PHRAPL/PHRAPL.github.io/Content/Tutorials/ModelSelection/6aa.PHRAPL.vignette.md

 which is the value we will use for our toy dataset.

 We recommend generally subsampling 3 or 4 tips per population.
 However, subsampling 2 tips may be necessary with more than 5 populations while subsampling 5 tips may work fine with 3 or fewer populations.
 As a rule of thumb, we recommend subsampling in a way that keeps the sum of `popAssignments` at 16 or less.
-With greater than 16 tips, the number of possible trees becomes so large that PHRAPL has a difficult time simulating enough trees under a given model to find any matches to the empirical trees, rendering log-likelihood (lnL) estimation challenging.
+With greater than 16 tips, the number of possible trees becomes so large that `PHRAPL` has a difficult time simulating enough trees under a given model to find any matches to the empirical trees, rendering log-likelihood (lnL) estimation challenging.

-## III.
-Subsampling trees
+## Subsampling trees

 As discussed above, approximate likelihood calculation as currently implemented in PHRAPL requires that trees not be too large (~16 tips or fewer) such that there exists a measurable chance of observing the empirical tree within a distribution of simulated trees.
 Since most phylogeographic datasets are considerably larger than this, replicate subsamples of trees must typically be analyzed.
 Trees are subsampled (randomly, with replacement) using the function `PrepSubsampling`, which requires the following arguments: